A Brief History of the American Southwest for Kids ®

 Typically a region of the US that is overlooked in textbooks, the Southwestern United States history begins 23,000 years ago in what is now know as White Sands National Park.
 Students will learn how the area was settled, from its Indigenous beginnings through the brutal era of Colonization by Spain, and then the United States, and finally emerging into statehood.
 This series highlights the moments that changed the history of this region and this nation forever.

-This series comes with a free, download-able Learn-Along Guide that meets and cites US national education standards for elementary through high school students.
-Find it, and a link to cite the national education standards below.
+This series comes with free Learning Guides that meets and cites US national education standards for elementary through high school students.
+Find it the Learning Guides for each episode below.

 Our production began with “virtual field trips” for students that include expert interviews to better understand each time period.
 Students can hear the full conversations with our experts by watching the field trips.

-Join us, and learn about our fragile, and deeply rooted story of our high desert region over six episodes, and through our Learn-Along guide.
+Join us as we explore the fragile, deeply rooted story of our high desert region through six episodes and accompanying Learning Guides.

 Episode 1: Footprints